← All posts

 A click is the cheapest, most flattering number in your account, and it tells you almost nothing about whether the campaign is working.
 Here is how to measure Google Ads on the only thing that pays your invoices: customers and revenue.

 Open almost any Google Ads dashboard and the first thing you see is a wall of clicks.
-The number is big, it usually trends upward, and it is satisfying to report.
-The problem is that clicks are the easiest thing in the entire platform to buy.
-Loosen your targeting, widen your keywords, and you can flood your account with traffic by Friday.
-None of it has to turn into a single paying customer.
+The number is big, it usually trends upward, and it feels good to report.
+The trouble is that clicks are the easiest thing in the platform to buy.
+Loosen your targeting, widen your keywords, and you can flood your account with traffic by Friday, none of which has to turn into a single paying customer.

-For a business in Broward, Miami-Dade, or Palm Beach trying to grow, that distinction is the whole game.
+For a business in Broward, Miami-Dade, or Palm Beach trying to grow, that distinction is everything.
 A click is the start of the funnel, not the result.
-If your campaigns are judged on traffic, you will optimize for traffic, and you will get exactly what you paid for: visitors who never become customers.
+Judge your campaigns on traffic and you'll optimize for traffic, which gets you precisely what you paid for: visitors who never become customers.

 This matters more in a competitive local market than almost anywhere else.
 South Florida is a crowded ad auction.
 You are bidding against national brands, franchises, and every other local shop chasing the same searches, which means the cost of a click is rarely cheap and the cost of a wasted click compounds quickly.
 When budgets are tight and competition is high, the businesses that win are not the ones who buy the most clicks.
 They are the ones who buy the right ones and can prove which ones paid off.

-We have watched this play out across Broward, Miami-Dade, and Palm Beach for more than 21 years, and the pattern almost never changes.
-The account with the prettiest traffic chart is rarely the one making money.
-The owner who can tell you how many calls a campaign booked last month, and what each one was worth, is usually the one quietly pulling ahead.
+We have watched this play out across Broward, Miami-Dade, and Palm Beach for more than 21 years, and the pattern rarely changes.
+The account with the prettiest traffic chart is seldom the one making money.
+The owner who can tell you how many calls a campaign booked last month, and what each one was worth, is usually the one pulling ahead.

 The Vanity-Metric Trap

 Clicks, impressions, and click-through rate are real numbers, but they are inputs, not outcomes.
 They tell you the machinery is running.
-They do not tell you whether anyone reached the cash register at the end.
-A campaign can post a great click-through rate while quietly burning budget on people who were never going to call, book, or buy.
+They say nothing about whether anyone reached the cash register at the end.
+A campaign can post a great click-through rate while burning budget on people who were never going to call, book, or buy.

 The fix is to move your scorecard one step down the funnel.
 Stop asking how much traffic an ad sent and start asking how many qualified leads, booked appointments, and closed customers it produced.
 The moment you tie spend to revenue instead of clicks, half of what looked like a winning campaign reveals itself as expensive noise, and the genuinely profitable keywords finally stand out.